Shia LaBeouf Is Seen for the First Time Since FKA twigs Abuse Allegations - E! Online

 The former Disney Channel star responded to the abuse allegations in an email to The New York Times, writing, "I have no excuses for my alcoholism or aggression, only rationalizations.
 I have been abusive to myself and everyone around me for years.
 I have a history of hurting the people closest to me.
 I'm ashamed of that history and am sorry to those I hurt.
 There is nothing else I can really say."

-However, in a follow-up email, he said that "many of these allegations are not true."
+However, in a follow-up email, he said that "many of these allegations are not true.

 On Friday, FKA twigs posted a statement about the situation to Instagram, writing, "it may be surprising to you to learn that i was in an emotionally and physically abusive relationship. it was hard for me to process too, during and after i never thought something like this would happen to me. which is why i have decided it's important for me to talk about it and try to help people understand that when you are under the coercive control of an abuser or in an interpersonal violent relationship leaving doesn't feel like a safe or achievable option."